Bringing even more people and pets together

 St. Louis County and the APA will coordinate with existing ACC staff for the best possible outcome for animals and employees.
 ACC employees will have the opportunity to apply to the APA for open positions, and if qualified, may be selected by the APA to complete the interview process.
 ACC employees will be supported by DPH and County Personnel leadership throughout this process.

 DPH staff conduct monitoring and compliance for all contracted services as a regular function of the department.
-DPH staff will regularly interface with the APA regarding the progress of the shelter.
+DPH staff will regularly interface with the APA regarding the progress of the shelter, but will not be directly involved in day-to-day operations.

 Yes, once an animal enters the building, whether it is a stray brought in by a member of the community, a pet needing to be rehomed by their owner, or a pet brought in by an animal control officer, it becomes the responsibility of and will be cared for by the APA.
 Once in the care of the APA, we will also be responsible for all decisions and outcomes related to that pet.